-UNSW Innovations makes it easy to tell us your new ideas.
+Knowledge Exchange makes it easy for you to tell us your new ideas.

-UNSW Innovations has assisted numerous researchers and staff members achieve commercial success.
+UNSW Knowledge Exchange assists researchers and staff members achieve commercial success.

 We facilitate partnerships between UNSW researchers, students and the business community to get your ideas and inventions into use.